Close Menu

 WE CAN HELP YOU WIN BENEFITS FOR ULCERATIVE COLITIS

-At our law firm, we help you apply for SSD benefits if you cannot work due to ulcerative colitis.
-However, you need to be unable to work for one year or more in order to win SSD benefits.
+At our SSD law firm, we help you apply for SSD benefits if you cannot work due to ulcerative colitis.
+However, you need to be unable to work for over one year in order to win SSD benefits.

 Also, we can help you appeal a denial from the SSA.
 Likewise, we can represent you in court.
 If necessary, we can also appeal your case to the Appeals Council.
 Additionally, we can file an appeal in Federal Court and represent you not matter where you live.